Ashton Kutcher Says Ellen DeGeneres Has Shamed His 2-Year-Old Son

 Kutcher also jokes about the recent mix-up DeGeneres had when she hired a plane to commemorate the 15th anniversary of when she started dating wife Portia de Rossi.
 The moment turned out to be a comical one because the font size was too small to see from the ground.

-"If you’d a had me involved, I’d have made sure the font was the right size,” Kutcher insists.
+"If you’d had me involved, I’d have made sure the font was the right size,” Kutcher quips.
 "I’d have been up in the plane.
 I would have done it!”

 For more from Kutcher, watch the clip below: